 Short to medium hair: Gather hair up into a ponytail, and with a free hand, keep looping your elastic around the ponytail until it’s tight enough to be left as a knot.
 The ends are to be left tucked into the elastic for the final look.

 Medium to long hair: Gather your hair up into a ponytail, then twist the hair tightly to resemble a rope.
 Coil the rope around itself, forming a bulb or knob.
-Tie the elastic around the base of the knob, maybe twice or thrice, to secure.
+Tie the elastic around the base of the knob, maybe twice or thrice, to secure it.
 Lock your look in with an unscented and therefore inconspicuous hairspray like Suave Extreme Hold Unscented Aerosol Hairspray.
 Time: 1 minute.

 You’re done!
 Your mission to create a man bun in under 3 minutes is complete.